 13.1.
-In any instance of course cancellation we will carry out the procedure in the Higher Education Terms and Conditions including the provision in clause xx "If you have received an Offer for a programme which the College discontinues prior to you registering at the College, the College will notify you as soon as possible prior to the start date of the programme, and will use reasonable endeavours to provide a suitable replacement programme for which you are qualified, or advise accordingly on alternative provision.
-If the College is unable to provide a suitable replacement programme, you, or the College, may cancel the Contract and withdraw from the programme without any liability for programme fees (even if the cancellation referenced below has expired.)"
+In any instance of course cancellation we will carry out section 6 in the Higher Education Terms and Conditions including the provision in clause 6.4 "If you have received an offer for a programme and we discontinue the programme before you enrol, we will notify you as soon as possible prior to the start date and endeavour to provide a suitable replacement programme or advise you on alternative options you may have.
+If no suitable replacement is available, you or we may cancel the contract without any liability for programme fees."
 As appropriate the provisions of the Student Protection Plan would also be followed.